2343523532/aibank_/README.md

 ## Features

 - **Agent Framework** – Implement custom agents by inheriting from `BaseAgent` and reporting structured results.
-- **Finance Agents** – Includes ready-made agents for liquidity optimisation and credit risk analysis.
+- **Finance Agents** – Includes ready-made agents for liquidity optimisation, credit risk analysis, and scenario stress testing.
 - **Introspection Engine** – Aggregates execution history and can trigger simple interventions when agents go offline.
 - **Markdown Roles** – Convert simple markdown briefs into runnable agents for quick prototyping of new roles.
 - **Demo Script** – Run `python main.py` to execute a simulated banking scenario and view agent outputs.